floesche/R-workshops/README.md

 ## Data Workflow – The restaurant at the end of the tidyverse

 In this presentation [Frank Loesche](https://www.cognovo.eu/frank-loesche) highlights some best practices regarding the workflow in an exploratory data analysis.
 These best practices are implemented and heavily rely on [tidyverse](http://tidyverse.org) packages.
+This introduction was given on 16/03/2017 as part of [CogNovo's WHAT's UP](https://CogNovo.eu/whats-up)

 ### Presentation